 Video 3: Fluorescence Micropipette Aspiration Assay to Study Live Cell RBC Mechanosensing

-Demonstrator:
+Demonstrator: Jasmine Jin and Jerry Wang

 Ethics Title Card This protocol has been approved by the Human Research Ethics Committee at the University of Sydney

 Protocol

 To begin, use a diamond pencil to divide a standard glass coverslip into 3 equal strips [1].
 Use vacuum grease to stick a piece of the coverslip strip to the bottom of a homemade chamber holder [2].